ANSHPG/FaceDetectJs-PC/README.md

 License:
 This project is licensed under the MIT License, enabling free use in both open-source and commercial projects.

 Thank you for choosing FaceRecognitionWebPage by me.
-Get started today and empower your web applications with the capabilities of facial recognition! 🚀
+Get started today and empower your web applications with the capabilities of facial recognition!

-Please replace "[link-to-license-file]" with the actual link to your project's license file, if applicable.